 Carlo Allemano was born in Turin.
 He was the first prize winner of both the Toti dal Monte Singing Competition in Treviso (1989) and the Mozart Competition at the Wiener Staatsoper (1990).

-Since then he has established himself as a leading opera and concert singer.
-He regularly sings with conductors such as Christophe Rousset, Emmanuelle Haïm, René Jacobs, Wolfgang Sawallisch, Claudio Abbado, Riccardo Muti, Zubin Mehta, Leopold Hager, Gianandrea Gavazzeni, Marco Guidarini, Fabio Biondi, Alessandro De Marchi.
+Since then he has established himself as a leading opera and concert singer, having collaborated with conductors such as Christophe Rousset, Emmanuelle Haïm, René Jacobs, Wolfgang Sawallisch, Riccardo Muti, Zubin Mehta, Leopold Hager, Marco Guidarini, Fabio Biondi, Alessandro De Marchi, Claudio Abbado, Gianandrea Gavazzeni.

 Carlo Allemano has appeared in many of the most important opera houses such as La Scala, Teatro Regio Torino, Maggio Musicale Fiorentino, Wiener Staatsoper, Wiener Volksoper, Bayerische Staatsoper München, La Monnaie Brussels, Opéra National du Rhin, Opéra Royal de Wallonie-Liège, The Israeli Opera Tel-Aviv, Barbican Theatre in London… and festivals including Glyndebourne, Potsdam Sanssouci, Innsbruck, Salzburg, Aix-en-Provence, Beaune, Ravenna, Martina Franca…

 The Baroque repertoire has always held an important place in his career.
 He performed works by Cavalli, Provenzale, Pasquini, Porpora, Hasse, Purcell… He sang the title role in Monteverdi’s Orfeo with René Jacobs at the Barbican Festival London, Aix-en-Provence, Théâtre des Champs-Elysées Paris, La Monnaie Bruxelles, and interpreted Il Testo (Il Combattimento di Tancredi e Clorinda) under Giovanni Antonini in several European cities and starred as Polifonte in the first modern representation of the opera Merope by Riccardo Broschi, Farinelli’s brother, under Alessandro De Marchi for the Innsbruck Festival and Theater an der Wien.